 - There’s also no need to invest in a receiver because soundbars have wireless connections that will work with other surround speakers.
 So, that means you won’t have to break the bank on accessories and extra parts.

-You can find a soundbar from as low as $70 and the high-end ones up to $1000.
+You can find a soundbar for as low as $70 and high-end ones up to $1000.

 One Last Thing: Research Before Buying

 Always do some digging before making a purchase.
 It’s always good to find out if a soundbar has what you’d want it to have.
 Does it have a long lifespan?
 Does it come with a warranty?

 When it comes to choosing speakers, there’s a lot more than just what sound quality you want.
 Are your deep bass preferences cutting through the ground, or do decent volume levels suffice for now?

 Remember why you need the soundbar in the first place.
 If you just want to use it to replace your TV speakers only, any low-budget model is enough to get the job done.